Main Gallery Browsing.The LanguageWhale and Dolphin ExhibitionSoup Pot

 Aspects of the natural heritage are also covered.
 The exhibition covers the Geology of the area, a selection of locally-found Seashells, Prehistory (from Mesolithic to Iron Age), the Early Christian period, the Medieval Period and Modern times.

-The display is enhanced by three touch-screen exhibitions; one on the Ogham Stones of the area, another on the Early Christian period and our newest exhibition, a touch-screen display encouraging you to learn a few words of the Irish language.
+The display is enhanced by three touch-screen exhibitions; one on the Ogham Stones of the area, another on the Early Christian period and one encouraging you to learn a few words of the Irish language.

 NEW INTERACTIVE FOR 2014!